yassouali/pytorch-segmentation/README.md

             "scale": true,        // Random rescaling between 0.5 and 2 before croping "flip": true,         // Random H-FLip
-            "rotate": true,       // Random rotation between 10 and -10 degrees "blur": true,         // Adding slight amount of blut to the image "split": "train_aug", // Split to use, depend of the dataset "num_workers": 8
+            "rotate": true,       // Random rotation between 10 and -10 degrees "blur": true,         // Adding a slight amount of blut to the image "split": "train_aug", // Split to use, depend of the dataset "num_workers": 8
         }
     },

-    "val_loader": {     // Same for val, but no dataau gmentation, only a center crop "type": "VOC",
+    "val_loader": {     // Same for val, but no data augmentation, only a center crop "type": "VOC",
         "args":{
             "data_dir": "data/",